Integrating Large Language Models in Causal Discovery: A Statistical Causal Approach: Materials and Methods

-Furthermore, the differences in the constraints that can be adopted depending on the SCD algorithms should be considered.
+For this reason stated here, it is certain that Algorithm \ref{alg:transformation into prior knowledge}, which considers several SCD algorithms, becomes somewhat complex due to the case-by-case approach depending on which SCD algorithm is adopted.
+Although it is ideal to construct a unified framework for the incorporation of \PKbm, this case-by-case approach in Algorithm \ref{alg:transformation into prior knowledge} originates from the differences in how prior knowledge can be adopted in each SCD algorithm.
+Therefore, for simpler interpretation, from a practical point of view, it is recommended that the SCD algorithm adopted in this method be determined immediately after the dataset for analysis is determined. }.
 In the Exact Search algorithm, the constraints of the forced edge cannot be applied.
 For the case of DirectLiNGAM, because prior knowledge is used for the decision of the causal order in the algorithm, the prior knowledge matrix must be an ``acyclic'' adjacency matrix when it is represented in the form of a network graph.
 Thus, when $S$ = DirectLiNGAM and $\PKbm$ is cyclic, an additional transformation algorithm $A$ is required.
-In addition, there can be several acyclic transformation patterns; only one acyclic matrix with some criteria should be selected.
+In addition, several acyclic transformation patterns can exist; only one acyclic matrix with some criteria should be selected.
 The algorithm for the transformation and the matrix selection criterion in this study are explained in Appendix~\ref{appendix: transformation into acyclic prior knowledge}.

+\paragraph{Theoretical Computation Time and Scalability} It is also valuable to discuss the computation time and scalability with respect to the number of variables, as our proposed method includes steps involving the LLM in addition to the calculations performed by the SCD algorithm.
+The total time required for machine processing $T(\text{SCD},\text{LLM}, n, N, \PKbm)$ is expressed as follows:

+The variable $\text{SCD}$ can be one of the following algorithms: PC, ExactSearch, or DirectLiNGAM.
+The variable $\text{LLM}$ refers to the model adopted in this process.
+Furthermore, $n$ denotes the number of variables, and $N$ represents the number of data points in the dataset.
+The computation time of the transformation algorithm $A$, described in Appendix \ref{appendix: transformation into acyclic prior knowledge}, is denoted as $T_{\text{Acyclic}}(\text{SCD}, \PKbm)$.
+When $\text{SCD}$ is PC or ExactSearch, this value is zero because no transformation process for adoptable \PKbm is required.